 On the museum’s upper level, visitors are met with the gorgeous Beyond the Blue Door, a piece created by artist Sam Gilliam for the El Paso Museum.
 The billowing artwork combines various painting techniques of staining and splattering unique to Gilliam’s style.
 Exhibits inside include everything from paintings of the Madonna and Child to colorful El Paso street scenes to Mexican graphic art.

-6. Experience The Gunfight Capital Of The World At Concordia Cemetery
+Gunfight Capital Of The World

-With several of the Old West’s most notorious gunslingers buried in the Concordia Cemetery, it’s no wonder that El Paso claims the title as the Gunfight Capital of America.
+With several of the Old West’s most notorious gunslingers buried in the Concordia Cemetery, it’s no wonder that El Paso claims the title of the Gunfight Capital of America.
 Among those buried in the graveyard is John Wesley Hardin, who “is said to have more than 30 notches on his gun, evidence that no more dangerous gunman ever operated in Texas,” says the Visit El Paso website.

 The cemetery, located not far from Interstate 10 in central El Paso, is a Texas State Historic site.
 More than 60,000 people are buried there, including members of the Buffalo Soldiers’ 9th and 10th Cavalry – regiments that saw combat during the Indian and Spanish-American Wars.

-Pro Tip: Located just across the street from the Concordia Cemetery is the L&J Café, a local favorite that is famous for serving classic Southwestern dishes like green chile chicken enchiladas and chile rellenos.
+Pro Tip: Located just across the street from the Concordia Cemetery is the L&J Café, a local favorite that is famous for serving classic Mexican dishes like green chile chicken enchiladas and chile rellenos.

-7. Drive The Mission Trail
+8. Mission Trail

 Located in El Paso’s Lower Valley, the Historic Mission Trail dates back 400 years and features three beautifully preserved adobe churches from the 17th and 18th centuries.
 The Ysleta Mission, established in 1682, is the cornerstone of the Ysleta del Sur Indian Pueblo.
 The trail also includes the Socorro Mission and the San Elizario Chapel, which was established in 1789.